Frontier Airlines plane off runway at Reagan National Airport

 At 10:30 p.m., officials said Frontier Airlines flight 538, arriving at Reagan National Airport (DCA) from Denver (DEN) and operated on an Airbus A320, landed safely before coming to a stop in a grassy area off the end of Runway 1.

 There are no reported injuries at this time.
-Officials said passengers will be deplaned from the aircraft via stairs and bused to the terminal.
+Officials said passengers were deplaned from the aircraft via stairs and bused to the terminal.

-Runway 1/19 has been temporarily closed to air traffic while airport crews assess the situation while Runway 15/33 is open, officials said.
-Further information will be shared when available.

 This is a developing story that will be updated once more information becomes available.
 Stay with WUSA9 for the latest.